unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ## Migrating from Previous Releases of Uno Platform

 This article details the migration steps required to migrate from one version to the next when breaking changes are being introduced.

 ### Uno Platform 5.0

-Uno Platform 5.0 contains binary breaking changes in order to further align our API surface with the Windows App SDK.
-Most of these changes are binary breaking changes, but are not introducing behavior changes.
-You can find a list of these changes below.
+Uno Platform 5.0 contains binary-breaking changes in order to further align our API surface with the Windows App SDK.
+Most of these changes are binary-breaking changes but do not introduce behavior changes.

 Additionally, this version:
-- Adds support for .NET 8 for iOS, Android, Mac Catalyst and macOS.
+- Adds support for .NET 8 for iOS, Android, Mac Catalyst, and macOS.
+[Follow this guide](xref:Uno.Development.MigratingFromNet7ToNet8) to upgrade from .NET 7 to .NET 8.
 - Removes the support for Xamarin.iOS, Xamarin.Android, Xamarin.Mac, and netstandard2.0 for WebAssembly.
-- .NET 7.0 support for iOS, Android, Mac Catalyst and macOS remains unchanged.
+- .NET 7.0 support for iOS, Android, Mac Catalyst, and macOS remains unchanged.
 - Updates the base Windows SDK version from 18362 to 19041.

-Uno Platform 5.0 continues to supports both UWP and WinUI API sets.
+Uno Platform 5.0 continues to support both UWP and WinUI API sets.

-#### Migrating from Xamarin to net7.0-* targets
-If your current project is built on Xamarin.* targets, you can upgrade by [following this guide](xref:Uno.Development.MigratingFromXamarinToNet6).

-#### Migrating `ApplicationData` on Skia targets
-Previously, `ApplicationData` were stored directly in `Environment.SpecialFolder.LocalApplicationData` folder, and all Uno Platform apps shared this single location.
-Starting with Uno Platform 5.0, application data are stored in application specific folders under the `LocalApplicationData` root.
-For more details see the [docs](features/applicationdata.md).
-To perform the initial migration of existing data you need to make sure to copy the files from the root of the `LocalApplicationData` folder to `ApplicationData.Current.LocalFolder` manually using `System.IO`.

-#### `ShouldWriteErrorOnInvalidXaml` now defaults to true.
-Invalid XAML, such as unknown properties or unknown x:Bind targets will generate a compiler error.
-Those errors must now be fixed as they are no longer ignored.

-#### Updating the Windows SDK from from 18362 to 19041
-If your existing libraries or UWP/WinAppSDK projects are targeting the Windows SDK 18362, you'll need to upgrade to 19041.
-A simple way of doing so is to replace all occurrences of `18362` to `19041` in all your solution's `csproj`, `.targets`, `.props` and `.wapproj` files.

-#### Xaml generator now always uses strict search
-This change ensures that the XAML parser will only look for types in an explicit way, and avoids fuzzy matching that could lead to incorrect type resolution.

-In order to resolve types properly in a conditional XAML namespace, make use to use the [new syntax introduced in Uno 4.8](https://platform.uno/docs/articles/platform-specific-xaml.html?q=condition#specifying-namespaces).

-#### `IsEnabled` property is moved from `FrameworkElement` to `Control`
-This property was incorrectly located on `FrameworkElement` but its behavior has not changed.

-#### Move `SwipeControl`, `SwipeItem`, `SwipeItemInvokedEventArgs`, `SwipeMode`, `SwipeItems`, `SwipeBehaviorOnInvoked`, `MenuBar`, `MenuBarItem`, and `MenuBarItemFlyout` implementation from WUX namespace to MUX namespace.
-These controls were present in both the `Windows.UI.Xaml` and `Microsoft.UI.Xaml`.
-Those are now located in the `Microsoft.UI.Xaml` namespace for the UWP version of Uno (Uno.UI).

-#### Move `AnimatedVisualPlayer`, `IAnimatedVisualSource `, and `IThemableAnimatedVisualSource` from WUX to MUX and `Microsoft.Toolkit.Uwp.UI.Lottie` namespace to `CommunityToolkit.WinUI.Lottie`
-This change moves the `AnimatedVisualPlayer` to the appropriate namespace for WinUI, aligned with the WinAppSDK version of the Windows Community Toolkit.

-#### `SimpleOrientationSensor` should not schedule on `Dispatcher`
-`SimpleOrientationSensor` on Android now raises events from a background thread and need to be explicitly dispatched to the UI thread as needed.

-#### The following types are removed from public API: `DelegateCommand`, `DelegateCommand<T>`, `IResourceService`, `IndexPath`, and `SizeConverter`.
-These legacy classes have been removed.
-Use the [`CommunityToolkit.Mvvm`](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) package instead.

-#### `SolidColorBrushHelper` isn't available in UWP, so we are making it internal.
-This type is not present in WinUI, use `new SolidColorBrush(xxx)` instead.

-#### Application.OnWindowCreated does not exist in WinAppSDK
-The method has been removed.

-#### `DependencyObjectGenerator` no longer generated an empty ApplyCompiledBindings method.
-These methods were unused since Uno 3.0 and have been removed.

-#### `EasingFunctionBase` API is now aligned with WinUI
-The easing functions classes are now inheriting properly from `EasingFunctionBase`.

-#### Remove `ResourcesService` and `ResourceHelper`
-The legacy `ResourcesService` and `ResourceHelper` have been removed.

-#### Implicit conversion from string to `Point` is removed.
-The implicit conversion has been removed but a conversion can be performed using the `XamlBindingHelper` class.

-#### Rename `CreateTheamableFromLottieAsset` to `CreateThemableFromLottieAsset`
-This change is a rename for an identifier typo.
-Renaming the invocation to the new name is enough.

-#### Timeline shouldn't implement IDisposable
-Timeline does not implement `IDisposable` anymore.
-This class was not supposed be disposable and has been removed.

-#### `GridExtensions` and `PanelExtensions` are removed
-These legacy class have been removed.

-#### `GetLeft`, `GetTop`, `SetLeft`, `SetTop`, `GetZIndex`, and `SetZIndex` overloads that take DependencyObject are now removed.
-Those legacy overloads are now removed and the UIElement overloads should be used instead.

-#### BaseFragment is not needed and is now removed.
-The legacy BaseFragment class has been removed.
-Use `Page` navigation instead.

-#### `ViewHelper.GetScreenSize` method on iOS/macOS is now internal.
-Use the `DisplayInformation` class instead.

-#### `FrameworkElement` constructors are now protected instead of public
-Use the `Control` class instead.

-#### `ViewHelper.MainScreenScale` and `ViewHelper.IsRetinaDisplay` are removed in iOS and macOS
-Use the `DisplayInformation` class instead.

-#### WebView.NavigateWithHttpRequestMessage parameter type is now `Windows.Web.Http.HttpRequestMessage` instead of `System.Net.Http.HttpRequestMessage`
-Use the new types instead.

-#### `OnVerticalOffsetChanged` and `OnHorizontalOffsetChanged` are now private instead of virtual protected.
-Use the related events instead.

-#### `FrameBufferHost` and `GtkHost` constructors that takes `args` are now removed. `args` were already unused.
-You can remove the last argument of the constructor invocation.
-The parameters are read by the host directly.

-#### `RegisterDefaultStyleForType` methods were removed.
-This legacy method was deprecated in Uno 3.x

-#### Xaml code generator was generating an always-null-returning FindResource method.
-This method is no longer generated.
-This legacy method was deprecated in Uno 3.x

-#### The type `Windows.Storage.Streams.InMemoryBuffer` is removed
-Use `Windows.Storage.Streams.Buffer` instead.

-#### `ContentPropertyAttribute.Name` is now a field to match UWP.
-This change has no effect on Controls behavior.

-#### Remove `FontWeightExtensions` and `CssProviderExtensions`
-`Uno.UI.Runtime.Skia.GTK.UI.Text.FontWeightExtensions` and `Uno.UI.Runtime.Skia.GTK.Extensions.Helpers.CssProviderExtensions` don't exist in UWP/WinUI.
-So they are made internal.

-#### Change `GtkHost`, `WpfHost`, `FrameBufferHost` namespaces

-`GtkHost`, `WpfHost`, and `FrameBufferHost` are now `Uno.UI.Runtime.Skia.Gtk.GtkHost`, `Uno.UI.Runtime.Skia.Wpf.WpfHost`, and `Uno.UI.Runtime.Skia.Linux.FrameBuffer.FrameBufferHost` instead of `Uno.UI.Runtime.Skia.GtkHost`, `Uno.UI.Skia.Platform.WpfHost`, and `Uno.UI.Runtime.Skia.FrameBufferHost`, respectively.

-#### Change `RenderSurfaceType` namespace
-There used two be two `RenderSurfaceType`s, `Uno.UI.Runtime.Skia.RenderSurfaceType` (for Gtk) and `Uno.UI.Skia.RenderSurfaceType` (for Skia).
-They are now `Uno.UI.Runtime.Skia.Gtk.RenderSurfaceType` and `Uno.UI.Runtime.Skia.Wpf.RenderSurfaceType` respectively.

-#### `Panel`s no longer measure or arrange any children in `MeasureOverride` or `ArrangeOverride`, respectively
-`Panel`s used to measure and arrange the first child in `MeasureOverride` or `ArrangeOverride`, respectively.
-This is no longer the case.
-Now, to match WinUI, `Panel`s just return an empty size in `MeasureOverride`, and the `finalSize` as is in `ArrangeOverride`.
-You should override these layout-override methods in `Panel`-derived subclasses instead.
+Read about additional information about the [migration to Uno Platform 5.0](xref:Uno.Development.MigratingToUno5).

 ### Uno Platform 4.10
 This release does not require upgrade steps.